XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: Introduction

 We further propose the XRFMamba neural network to evaluate the XRF V2 dataset and conduct accurate Temporal Action Localization (TAL) for action summarization.
 XRFMamba is based on the latest advanced achievements in Mamba, which excels at capturing long-term dependencies in temporal sequences.
 We choose XRFMamba because, unlike action recognition, TAL involves longer input sequences that contain multiple actions, and Mamba has already demonstrated strong capabilities in handling long-term dependencies in fields like NLP~\cite{gu2023mamba} and CV~\cite{zhu2024vision}.
 For example, ActionMamba~\cite{chen2024video-mamba-suite} has been successfully applied for video-based TAL tasks.
 In this paper, we are the first to apply the Mamba network to handle Wi-Fi and IMU data for TAL tasks.
-Compared with existing methods such as ActionFormer~\cite{zhang2022actionformer}, TriDet~\cite{shi2023tridet}, ActionMamba~\cite{chen2024video-mamba-suite}, TemporalMaxer~\cite{tang2023temporalmaxer}, UWiFiAction~\cite{wang2023u}, and WiFiTAD~\cite{liu2024wificsibasedtemporal}, the proposed XRFMamba achieves superior results, e.g., outperforming the latest WiFiTAD by a large margin of 5.49 points in mAP, while using 35\% fewer parameters.
+Compared with existing methods such as ActionFormer~\cite{zhang2022actionformer}, TriDet~\cite{shi2023tridet}, ActionMamba~\cite{chen2024video-mamba-suite}, TemporalMaxer~\cite{tang2023temporalmaxer}, UWiFiAction~\cite{wang2023u}, and WiFiTAD~\cite{liu2024wificsibasedtemporal}, the proposed XRFMamba excels at capturing long-term dependencies in untrimmed sensory sequences and achieves the best performance with an average mAP of 78.74, outperforming the recent WiFiTAD by 5.49 points in mAP@avg while using 35\% fewer parameters.
+In action summarization, we introduce a new metric, Response Meaning Consistency (RMC), to evaluate action summarization.
+And it achieves an average Response Meaning Consistency(mRMC) of 0.802.

+Moreover, we conducted a leave-one-person-out evaluation, where XRFMamba achieved a mAP of 72.84 for new users, demonstrating strong generalization capabilities.
+We also performed device combination experiments to assess the model’s flexibility under different device configurations.
+Notably, even when using only a single right-hand-worn smartwatch, XRFMamba still achieved a mAP of 65.81, indicating that users can flexibly balance performance and device availability.
+Additionally, we tested XRFMamba's real-world deployment potential in a real apartment, where the system achieved an mAP of around 70, further validating its practical applicability.

 Our contributions are threefold:

 (1) XRF V2 Dataset: We have collected the XRF V2 dataset, which consists of 16 participants performing continuous indoor actions across three different environments, totaling 30 unique actions.
 This dataset provides a rich resource for indoor continuous action understanding tasks and systems, offering valuable data for advancing research in this area.